 But he returned not long into the season and continued to be a valuable squad member.

-He chosen as the Man of the Match in a friendly against England at Wembley in May 2013, which topped off an exciting season for the Republic of Ireland international.
+He was chosen as the Man of the Match in a friendly against England at Wembley in May 2013.

 Coleman was a regular for Everton in 2013-14 by making 41 appearances in all competitions, scoring an impressive seven goals from right-back.